medplum/medplum/packages/docs/blog/2021-12-06-learning-fhir-quickly.md

 Major healthcare platforms such as Epic and Cerner, as well as big tech - Apple, Google, etc. support FHIR in various capacities, making it increasingly popular.

 FHIR is very powerful and expressive, but that can make it hard to understand.
-It can feel indimidating, even for those with a healthcare background and a lot of domain expertise.
+It can feel intimidating, even for those with a healthcare background and a lot of domain expertise.

 Medplum is designed to help you implement FHIR, of course, but also to help you learn FHIR.
 The app is built on a JAM stack (Javascript, APIs and Markup), and the API calls are...
 FHIR API calls!